Updated June 2026

 Questions Addressed in this debrief:

-1. What are important characteristics of Bartonella quintana?
+- What are the clinical features and complications of Bartonella quintana?

-2. What is happening with the current outbreak of Bartonella quintana?
+- What is the epidemiology of Bartonella quintana?

 Characteristics and Causes

 Bartonellosis is a group of infectious diseases caused by bacteria within the Bartonella genus.
-The bacteria are fastidious, aerobic, gram-negative cocci/small rods, and are hemotropic.
+These bacteria are fastidious, aerobic, gram-negative cocci/small rods, and are hemotropic.
 The bacteria invade erythrocytes and the lining of blood vessels where they then proliferate.
-There are at least 22 known species that are transmitted by vectors, 14 of which are known to be zoonotic.
-The 3 primary vectors are sandflies, fleas, and body lice.
-This disease debrief is specific to the species Bartonella quintana – also known as “Trench fever” because of the high levels of recorded cases among soldiers in the trenches during World War I – an emerging disease in Canada.
+There are at least 22 known vector-borne species, 14 of which are known to be zoonotic.
+Bartonella species are transmitted by several arthropod vectors, including sandflies, fleas, and lice.
+Bartonella quintana is primarily associated with transmission by the human body louse (Pediculus humanus corporis).
+This disease debrief is specific to the species Bartonella quintana – also known as “trench fever” because of the high levels of recorded cases among soldiers in the trenches during World War I. B. quintana infection is increasingly recognized as a re-emerging infection of public health importance in Canada.

 Bartonella quintana Characteristics and Clinical Management – Emerging Infectious Diseases